ULFR30010 - Beginners' French (A1+) - Enhanced

 Five pieces of assessed work as follows

 - Semester one: Written (Reading, Grammar, Writing) 20%.
-The written assessment will normally take place during week 12; Independent learning dossier - four tasks 10%.
+To be submitted via TurnitIn; Independent learning dossier - four tasks 10%.
+To be submitted online.

 - Semester two: Oral 20%; Listening 20%; Written (Reading, Grammar, Writing) 20%.
-Listening assessment will take place in the week before the Easter break (normally week 7 or 8); oral and written assessments will normally be scheduled during weeks 10, 11 and 12; Independent learning dossier - four tasks 10%
+Listening assessment will take place in the week before the Easter break (normally week 7 or 8); Independent learning dossier - four tasks 10%

 Nature and timing of feedback